jakimowb/enmapbox_testmigration2/doc/source/tutorials/tutorial_1.rst

 -----------------------

 * The selection of the regression algorithm and the setting up of the ensemble are the next steps in the unmixing process.
-The EnMAP-Box makes use of the scikit-learn library to implement several state-of-the-art algorithms offered in the **Regressor** drop menu (see https://scikit-learn.org/stable/index.html.
+The EnMAP-Box makes use of the scikit-learn library (see https://scikit-learn.org/stable/index.html) to implement several state-of-the-art algorithms offered in the **Regressor** drop menu.
 Note that the different algorithms lead to varying accuracies and processing times, particularly when embedding the unmixing process into an ensemble.
 To do so, activate **Use Ensemble** and set the **Ensemble Size**.

 .. image:: tut_img/14_regressionalgo.png